YannisLamp/network-management/README.md

 # Software Defined Networking

 Implementation of 2 apps using Mininet as a  Virtual Network Simulator and OpenDaylight Software-Defined-Networking Controller.

 App1 is a React frontend that serves statistics about out Mininet Network, but also communicates with the second Python (App2) which is capable of manipulating the Mininet Network directly.

 ## App1:
 React Frontend, which handles calls to the backend and in addition serves info and statistics from OpenDaylight's API's ```/restconf/operational/opendaylight-inventory:nodes``` and ```/restconf/operational/network-topology:network-topology```.
+Server is deployed using Node.js.

 ## App2:
-Backend for Network manipulation, with the extended capability of Flow Cration using Djikstra Shortest Path algorithm implementation on the network in order to find the shortest path between two switches.
+Backend for Network manipulation, with the extended capability of Flow Cration using Dijkstra Shortest Path algorithm implementation on the network in order to find the shortest path between two switches.

 After finding the shortest path between two switches, then install some flows to create a path between them.

 It uses Flask micro web framework to provide a web interface for the functions of our app and the ```mininet``` python lib to operate on the network.

 # The team